igorbelo/igorbelo.github.io/_posts/2016-02-17-starting-with-elixir.md

 ## Conclusion
 I've just introduced some of Elixir concepts and implementations, there's a lot of things you should know and the [Getting Started Guide](http://elixir-lang.org/getting-started) is a good start.

-Elixir is a very new language but I'm really exciting about how its ecosystem is being evolved.
+Elixir is a very new language but I'm really excited about how its ecosystem is being evolved.

 In the next post(s) I'll talk more about processes in Elixir.